BrandonKi/arcane-syntax-highlighter/README.md

 ### 1.0.0

-Initial release of syntax highlighting for the Arcane programming language.
+Initial release of syntax highlighter for the Arcane programming language.